gcallah/MiscWriting/Gorgias/gorgias.md

 "What's this, Polus?
 Laughing?
 Is this a new type of proof, laughing at what your opponent says instead of giving reasons?"

-And surely many of our readers have experienced engaging someone in an online discussion, and presenting strong evidence that the first assertion they made in the discussion is nonsense.
-But rather than either acknowledging that fact, or presenting counter-evidence, that person merely switches the topic by making a brand new assertion.
+And surely many of our readers have engaged someone in an online discussion, and presented strong evidence that the first assertion that person made in the discussion is nonsense.
+But rather than either acknowledging that fact, or presenting counter-evidence, they merely switch topics by making a brand new assertion, unconnected to their first one.
 And if that one is proven false, they just...  switch the topic again!

 Socrates encountered this exact problem: "Oh, oh, Callicles, what a rogue you are!
 You're treating me like a child, changing your ground from moment to moment, to mislead me."
 92